U.S. Marines will retry sergeant accused of killing Iraqi civilian

 Sergeant Lawrence Hutchins III will be arraigned at the Camp Pendleton Marine Base in California on Wednesday, Lieutenant Colonel Joseph Kloppel said.

-The case was one of the biggest war crimes to emerge from the Middle East conflict, touching off a furor both in the United States and in Iraq.
+The case was one of the biggest war crimes to emerge from the Middle East conflict, touching off a furore both in the United States and in Iraq.

 Hutchins was the leader of a squad of Marines that went on a mission aimed at stopping militants' use of improvised explosive devices in the village of Hamdania, Iraq, in the early morning hours of April 26, 2006.